Brett-Tanner/Journal/2023/Jun_23.md

   - [x] Add the name of the day to the add slot partial date (in brackets)
   - [x] Change sorting order for admins to en_name on children
   - [x] Group children by school, same as for time slots
-  - [] Migrate the 'entered' boolean field into the Invoice table
-  - [] Add a button for the SMs to set whether they entered a booking into the SS or not
-  - [] Add a 'Latest Registrations' feed for staff
-  - [] You can probably just set 'seen' to false on invoices whenever they're updated

-- Near event start features

-  - [] Allow staff to edit bookings for even closed activities
-  - [] Add a search to the indexes (mainly for admins, there are too many pages and we don't know the order)
-  - [] Prevent slots closing on weekends, they should close the Friday before instead
-    - Possibly hard code the relevant public holidays
-  - [] For special days, display the connection option between the morning and afternoon slots (on the daily attendance sheet)
-    - Maybe also show if kids are attending both morning and afternoon in that column for regular days
-    - Just a different header/values

-- Post event features

-  - [] Look into using our SES account/domain for the school emails to escape their 5000 email limit
-  - [] Have a way to stop sending emails when the event stops

 ~~ - Invoice confirmation rework